 Few things in the world of stereography are particularly controversial.
-The treatment of black people – particularly in American stereoviews – is often horrible by today’s standards.
+The treatment of Black persons – particularly in American stereoviews – is often horrible by today’s standards.
 At the end of the second great age of stereography, in the early 1930s, the word “negro” was still in commonplace use.
 Of course, this was the parlance of the time.
-Some of the images of black Americans are troublesome as well – exaggerated scenes of watermelons being eaten on porches, of black folk “happily” working the cotton fields, and so on, are not altogether uncommon.
-I have heard tell of, though have never seen, stereoviews depicting slaves in the South – remember that stereo photography began a decade or so before the Civil War.
+Some of the images of Black Americans are troublesome as well – exaggerated scenes of watermelons being eaten on porches, of Black folk “happily” working the cotton fields, and so on, are not altogether uncommon.
+I have heard tell of, though have never seen, stereoviews depicting slaves in the South – remember that widespread stereo photography began a decade or so before the Civil War.

 In the Victorian era, there was a lot of controversy over “risqué” stereoviews – which could be as tame as a woman showing any part of her legs above the knee.
 In the 20th century, “risqué” views were often of showgirls, burlesque dancers, or women in full one-piece bathing suits.
 Of course there have always been artistic nudes; hardly controversial, being that nudity has been a part of the artistic canon since BCE – look at statuary from ancient Greece.
 I myself photograph artistic nudes, and I would be appalled if anybody described them as anything other than artistic.
 Then there are pornographic stereoviews – they exist, though I don’t collect them, and they bring with them the same amount of controversy that pornography in any medium does.

-But there is only one company that remains somewhat controversial, at least amongst non-serious collectors of stereography: Raumbild-Verlag Otto Schönstein.
-Generally referred to simply as “Raumbild” or “Raumbild-Verlag”, the company was the brainchild of a man who wanted to travel from city to city, extensively photographing each one, and presenting them as sets of 6×13 stereoviews with an accompanying viewer (called a Photoplastikon) in a bound folio that also contained essays on the city & still photography.
+But there is only one company that remains somewhat controversial, at least amongst non-historians/non-serious collectors of stereography: Raumbild-verlag Otto Schönstein.
+Generally referred to simply as “Raumbild” or “Raumbild-verlag”, the company was the brainchild of a man who wanted to travel from city to city, extensively photographing each one, and presenting them as sets of 6×13 stereoviews with an accompanying viewer (called a Stereobetrachter) in a bound folio that also contained essays on the city & still photography.
 He incorporated in 1935, and put out his first folio that same year – entitled “Venice”.

 Unfortunately, by this point in time, all media was reviewed by the Ministry of Propaganda, and Reichsministerium für Volksaufklärung und Propaganda Joseph Goebbels personally reviewed the book – and found it wanting.
 Schönstein was already at work on a second book, focused on the Vatican – a project that was immediately scrapped when Goebbels denounced the first volume (which is now exceptionally rare).
 Schönstein now had two choices: dissolve his business, or partner with the Nazis.
 He chose the latter.
 Heinrich Hoffmann, Hitler’s personal photographer and one of his best friends, took over a controlling stake in the company and became principal photographer; Schönstein was relegated to compiling and printing the folios, although he did occasionally sneak a few of his own shots into the volumes focused on cities, landscapes, etc. But effectively, from 1936 to 1945, Raumbild was a propaganda arm of the Nazi government, and all of its work from this time period must be viewed as such.